visionspacetec/VST104-Sierra/README.md

 ## Basic specifications
-* **`processor:`** This onboard computer is driven by state of the art, ultra-low-power STM32L496 ARM® Cortex®-M4 core microcontroller.
-This MCU is capable of running up to 78[MHz] in our design.
+* **`processor:`** This onboard computer is driven by state of the art, ultra-low-power **STM32L496 ARM® Cortex®-M4 core** microcontroller.
+This MCU is capable of running **up to 78[MHz]** in our design.
 * **`clock:`** Microcontroller is driven by two external clock sources.
-Low-speed external 32.768[kHz] oscillator (LSE) and high-speed external 26[MHz] oscillator (HSE).
+Low-speed **external 32.768[kHz] oscillator** (LSE) and high-speed **external 26[MHz] oscillator** (HSE).
 The MCU is capable of temporarily disable the HSE to achieve better power consumption.
 * **`memory:`** Two groups of triple redundant external memories are available for data storage and processing.
 The triple redundancy was chosen as an effective measure against single event effects.
-The first memory group is 256 [Mbit] Flash wired via Quad-SPI interface and the second one is 2 [Mbit] F-RAM using SPI.
+The first memory group is **256 [Mbit] Flash** wired via Quad-SPI interface and the second one is **2 [Mbit] F-RAM** using SPI.
 * **`peripherals:`** This module can communicate with other CubeSat subsystems using a wide variety of redundant protocols.
-The main PC104 header is capable of connecting to 2x CAN-BUS, 3x I2C, 4x UART (with CTS and RTS), 2xSPI (2 enables each), and 22 general purpose A/D I/O pins.
+The main PC104 header is capable of connecting to **2x CAN-BUS, 3x I2C, 4x UART** (with CTS and RTS), **2xSPI** (2 enables each), and **22 general purpose** A/D I/O pins.
 All of the listed peripherals are wired thru separated isolators controlled by the MCU.
 On top of that, separate traces are used for system check and maintenance signals, such as: WatchDog, KillSwitch, CPUmode, Sync, FaultCollector.
 The pinout of these interferences is shown in figure 3.
-* **`connectivity:`** A user can program and debug this OBC using SWI and/or UART interface.
+* **`connectivity:`** A user can program and debug this OBC using **SWI and/or UART interface**.
 These interfaces are accessible on the board's edge on a separate connector with integrated electrostatic discharge protection circuitry.
 The SWI interface is compatible with STM ST-LINK series programmers (including SWO pin).

 <p align="center">
   <br>